sheriecarter/public-library-app/1_users_and_auth.md

 ```
 </details>

-Now, if you visit the site in your browser, you may see an error about a missing view!
-We need to actually create a `users/index.html.erb` view for this route to render:
+Now, if you visit the site in your browser, you may see an error about a missing template!
+We need to actually create a `users/index.html.erb` view template for this route to render:

 <details><summary>click for code</summary>
 ```bash